Alex Sidorenko AvatarAlex Sidorenko

 The structure of the app is: App > A > B > C.

-Here is a slightly simplified code:
+Here's a slightly simplified code:

 const App = () => {